 - Setting up and managing the microphones for the officiant, vocalists, musicians and Scripture readers

-- Playing CD music during the ceremony, if desired
+- Playing a flash drive during the ceremony, if desired

 - Playing one video presentation, if desired

-You may use music recorded on a CD at your wedding.
-Please record it on a playable CD in the order it will be used in the wedding.
-Provide one copy to the Wedding Coordinator two weeks before the wedding.
+You may use music recorded on a flash drive at your wedding.
+Please record it on the flash drive in the order it will be used in the wedding.
+Provide the recorded music to the Wedding Director two weeks before the wedding.

 What about the program and order of service?

-- Please provide a copy of the program text to the Wedding Coordinator once you have met with your wedding officiant.
+- Please provide a copy of the program text to the Wedding Director before it is printed.

 Couples will go over the Order of Service with the officiant.
-This is a typical order of service.
+Below is a typical order of service.

 Prelude - Special Music/Solo (optional)